Join the Whaikaha Nominations Database

-If so, then ODI’s Nominations Database might be for you.
+If so, then Whaikaha’s Nominations Database might be for you.

 We run a Nominations Database as part of Outcome Eight of the Disability Strategy, Leadership.
 Our mission is to help the government to diversify their boards by encouraging them to appoint disabled people to positions of leadership and increase the diversity of their boards, to better reflect the population they serve.

 Register your interest by completing a short online questionnaire via Surveymonkey, making sure to include a copy of your CV, areas of interest and expertise.
 Throughout the year, government agencies will send out a list of board positions they have available and the team at ODI, will let those on the database know of the opportunity and how to apply.